CIBC-Internal/python/Doc/library/os.rst

       :func:`makedirs` would still raise an error if *mode* did not match the mode of the existing directory.
 Since this behavior was impossible to implement safely, it was removed in Python 3.4.1.
 See :issue:`21082`.

+   .. versionchanged:: 3.6
+      Accepts a :term:`path-like object`.

+   .. versionchanged:: 3.7
+      The *mode* argument no longer affects the file permission bits of newly-created intermediate-level directories.

 .. function:: mkfifo(path, mode=0o666, *, dir_fd=None)